NORDUGRID-MEMO-12

 VOMS technology provides interfaces for users to apply for VO membership, for administrators to manage the users, and for other grid services to query stored information (user lists, roles etc).

-1. Convert your Grid certificate to the format accepted by Web browsers:
+2. Convert your Grid certificate to the PKCS #12 format accepted by Web browsers:

-2. Load the result (cert.p12 in the example above) into your favorite browser (use Security or Certificates menu or similar); you will have to enter the password you set in Step 1.
+3. Load the PKCS #12 file (cert.p12 in the example above) into your favorite browser (use Security or Certificates menu or similar); you will have to enter the password you have set in Step 2.
+It is no longer needed.

 You are now ready to apply for VO memberships via VOMS.
 Here are some relevant VOMS servers:

-You typically must receive an automatic e-mail that is meant to confirm validity of your e-mail address.
+You typically will receive an automatic e-mail that is meant to confirm validity of your e-mail address.
 Follow the link in the message, or instructions how to use the Web interface for validations.

 Authorized VO manager will study your request and may contact you or your supervisor in order to make the judgement.
 You will be notified of the decision by e-mail.
 In case of a positive outcome, you will be able to access resources granted to the VO.